chdalski/ckad/exercises/b_pods/README.md

 k describe ns limits
 ```

-Alternatively you could get the limit definiton for the namespace.
+Alternatively you could get the limit definition for the namespace.

 ```bash
 k get limitranges -n limits -o yaml
 ```

-Modifiy the template and update the resources section for the container to not exceed the namespace limits and apply it.
+Modify the template and update the resources section for the container to not exceed the namespace limits and apply it.

 </details>

 ## TODO

 - secrets (use pod with restart never and print a secret as log output)
+- run a pod on a specific node using node selectors
+- run a pod on a specific node using taint and tolerance